notCroptu/GarPic/README.md

 [Unity Forum - Scene object with NetworkObject disappears on client](https://discussions.unity.com/t/scene-object-with-networkobject-disappears-on-client/939204)

-So I enabled Scene Management in the `NetworkManager` and started using `NetworkManager.Singleton.SceneManager.LoadScene()` to transition between scenes instead of directly with `SceneManager`, so it knows to find and synchronize scene spawned objects across all clients during scene loading.
+So I enabled Scene Management in the `NetworkManager` and started using `NetworkManager.SceneManager.LoadScene()` to transition between scenes instead of directly with `SceneManager`, so it knows to find and synchronize scene spawned objects across all clients during scene loading.

 ##### Setting Nicks